mmiche/predictMe/README.md

 <img src="vignettes/Fig5.png" style="width:6.94444in" alt="Figure 5" /><figcaption aria-hidden="true">Figure 5</figcaption>
 </figure>

+The x-axis (*xAxisIds*) shows all subjects, in this simulated data set: 1000.
+The y-axis (*diff*) shows the differences between the measures and the predicted outcome of each subject, using the linearly transformed scale between 0 and 100.
+The red dashed line shows the perfect prediction (where measured and predicted outcome are exactly alike).

-According to the total count table (binWidth = 20 = 5 bins), there were some cases that were not 1 bin, but even 2 bins away from the bull’s eye.
+According to the total count table (binWidth = 20 = 5 bins), there were some cases that were not 1 bin, but even 2 bins away from the bull's eye.
 Who are they?
 What is going on there?
 For finding clues about such questions, this pilot version of the predictMe package (version 0.1) currently provides the function makeDiffPlotColor (see next subsection).

 #### Function makeDiffPlotColor (c)